Arrugonoto/chat_app/README.md

 Please at first follow these steps to install necessary tools.
 If you have already finished them or have already installed necessary tools, skip this step and jump to <a href="#installation">Installation</a>

 1. Install latest stable version of node from <a href="https://nodejs.org/en/"> Official Site </a>.
 It should also install the latest version of npm package manager.
-2. Verify versionos of installed node and package manager
+2. Verify versionos of installed node and package manager.
    ```sh
    node -v
    npm -v